 Noch Fragen?
 Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 Lycia is the coastal region between Antalya and Dalyan.
-The name of this region goes back to the Lycian people who inhabited the area over 3,000 years ago.
+The name of this region goes back to the ancient Lycian people who inhabited the area over 3,000 years ago.
 The Lycians had their own culture, writing, and language and left behind remarkable architectural monuments.
 The striking rock tombs and the stone sarcophagi that can be admired on our tour are evidence of this little-known culture.
-Be fascinated by the rough and rugged coast that boasts incredible ancient sites, dreamy coastal villages, deep gorges and the best beaches in Turkey.
-On our Islandhopping tour “Bike & Boat Lycian Coast” we visit some of the must see places in Turkey: the scenic river delta near Dalyan, the spectacular Sakklikent Canyon, the Ölüdeniz lagoon, the ancient sites of Tlos and Kaunos, and Lake Köycegiz.
+Be fascinated by the rough and rugged coast that boasts incredible ancient sites, dreamy coastal villages, deep gorges, and the best beaches in Turkey On our Islandhopping tour “Bike & Boat Lycian Coast” we visit some of the must see places in Turkey: the scenic river delta near Dalyan, the spectacular Sakklikent Canyon, the Ölüdeniz lagoon, the ancient sites of Tlos and Kaunos, and Lake Köycegiz.
 Here, close to Sultaniye, you will have the opportunity to have a relaxing and healing mud bath.

 Declared a nature reserve in 1988, the Gulf of Gökova stretches over a length of 100 kilometeres between the historic town of Bodrum and the charming Datҁa Peninsula.
 Discover the true essence of Turkey: Explore the unspoiled, wild nature and delight in fantastic panoramic views.
 Travel by Bike & Boat and discover the charming small harbours, the wonderfully clear sea, and impressive historical highlights.